borumv/obsidian-vault/KW/KB/English/Future Simple.md

 >[!example] Examples
 >1.
 I'll help mom with her chores
 >2.
 The vacuum cleaner woon't start, maybe it's broken
+>3.
+I Think I'll explain in to you again

 See also:[]